 Moderate aerobic exercise helps you get more deep sleep which gives the brain and body a chance to rejuvenate.
 Exercise can also help stabilize your mood and decompress your mind, a cognitive process that is important for naturally transitioning to sleep.
 That said, vigorous physical activity within an hour before bed can increase sleep latency (amount of time it takes to fall asleep).

 3. Manage your diet

-Adopting a healthy diet and avoiding heavy meals, alcohol and caffeine at least three hours before bedtime can help you gain more deep sleep.
+Adopting a healthy diet and avoiding heavy meals, alcohol, and caffeine at least three hours before bedtime can help you gain more deep sleep.
 Alcohol is a sedative, which means it causes your muscles to relax.
 Sedatives sometimes cause the throat to relax more than it needs to, resulting in higher instances of sleep-disordered breathing, including snoring and sleep apnea.
 I can hear you saying, in reference to heavy meals, “Then how come I’m so sleepy after consuming a heavy meal?”
 Post-meal blood is shifted to assist with digestion.
 This creates a decreased flow of nutrient rich blood to the brain while at the same time releasing serotonin which creates a temporary state of drowsiness.
-This, however, is temporary and when blood flow balances out the drowsiness can as well.
+This, however, is temporary and when blood flow balances out, your drowsiness can as well.

 4. Create A Good Sleep Environment

 Keep your bedroom between 60-67 degrees during sleep time.
 Make sure your bedroom is dark and quiet, and that your mattress and bedding are comfortable.